New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 Ordinary life Academic life Professional life

 Salt as preservative Advising others not to do evil.
 "Blessed is he who swears to his own hurt and does not change."
-Keeping attention on integrity in research and teaching.
-Integrity in doing business.
-Keeping promises.
+Changing the very content and paradigms of our bodies of knowledge towards righteousness and shalom.

 Salt as tasty Helping people to appreciate the interesting and joyful things about life.
 Taking people out of themselves.
 Affirming colleagues in their research and teaching, that they are doing something worthwhile. e.g. Supporting innovation, but not for innovation's sake.